 Process mining is an innovative research field that focuses on extracting business process insights from transactional data commonly recorded by IT systems, with the ultimate goal of analyzing and improving organizational productivity along performance dimensions such as efficiency, quality, compliance, and risk.
 By relying on data rather than perceptions gained from interviews and workshops, process mining shifts the way of thinking from “confidence-based” to “evidence-based” business process management.
 Thus, process mining distinguishes itself within the information systems domain by its fundamental focus on understanding, analyzing, and improving business processes based on process data.

-Selected, accepted research papers will be considered for publication in an extended and revised form in a special issue of Information Systems, edited by Elsevier.
+Selected, accepted research papers will be considered for publication in an extended and revised form in a special issue of the flagship journal Process Science, edited by Springer (https://link.springer.com/journal/44311).

 The thematic areas in which contributions are sought include, but are not limited to, those listed below.